Chapter 2. Deploying an NFS server

 • File handle types

-With volatile file handles, servers can adjust to file system changes and enable clients to adapt as needed without requiring permanent file handles.
+With volatile file handles, servers can adjust to file system changes and enable clients to adapt as needed without requiring permanent handles.

 • Attribute types